jleung51/breadcrumb-android/README.md

 [Create a project in Google Cloud.](https://cloud.google.com/resource-manager/docs/creating-managing-projects)

-Follow [these instructions](https://firebase.google.com/docs/database/android/start?authuser=0) to create a Firebase Realtime Database, using your new package name.
+Follow [these instructions](https://firebase.google.com/docs/database/android/start?authuser=0) to create a Firebase Realtime Database, using your newly changed package name.

+Credentials will be generated for you and downloaded as the file `google-services.json`.
+Place this file in the project root directory.

+To view and manage your Database from the online portal, go to the [Firebase Realtime Database console](https://console.firebase.google.com/).

 When you build and run the Android application, it will connect to your new database.
+Data structures will be created on the fly as required.

 ## Creating a Production Release